 9500 E. Via de Ventura, Scottsdale

 This evolving art show features extraordinary installations from around the world in a casual and safe, 16,000-square foot venue.
 Wonderspaces partners with artists to deliver experiences to new audiences through touring shows, including the 13 immersive, interactive and conversation-provoking works currently on display in a socially-distanced environment.
-Guests will want to have their camera/phone ready for the one-of-a-kind photo ops throughout these current exhibits.
+You'll want to have your camera/phone ready for the one-of-a-kind photo ops throughout these current exhibits.
 Please note: Individual artwork rotates in every few months, creating an ever-evolving, year-round show.
 Check out Wonderspaces health and cleanliness protocols here.

 Hours: Advance tickets are for entry at a specific date and time.
 Visitors are welcome to stay as long as they please during operating hours (the average time spent at the show is 90 minutes).